lukasbeckercode/IPlan/README.md

 For said website, I finally decided on using ThymeLeaf with SpringBoot.
 It creates a simple table.
 I might add some css for it later
 ## TODO
   - check Checker class: Testcase Written!
   - add timetable: Thymeleaf added, maybe css?
-- check what assistent entity is
+  - check what assistent entity is: my teacher entity
-- course wisher isn`t implemented yet
+  - Implement accept or decline feature for CourseWishes
+  - let users edit and remove things
   - more responsiveness: threads, message boxes